|

 FREE CASE EVALUATION |

-Our outstanding legal staff is dedicated to zealously protecting the rights of our clients.
-We aim to defend our clients’ rights, stop unjust deportations, and combat immigration attempts at deportations of foreign nationals by pursuing all available legal remedies in removal proceedings.
-We review Notice to Appear to determine that proceedings were properly initiated.
-We are experts in trial work and have helped clients with their cases of Cancellation of Removal, Applications for Political Asylum, Adjustment of Status and waivers of inadmissibility while in removal proceedings.
-We review criminal acts to assure that are squarely within deportation grounds.
+We review the Notice to Appear to determine that proceedings were properly initiated.
+We are experts in trial work and have helped clients with their cases of Cancellation of Removal, Applications for Political Asylum, Adjustment of Status, and waivers of inadmissibility while in removal proceedings.
+We also review criminal acts to ensure that are squarely within deportation grounds.

 There exists relief from removal or deportation.
-Our experienced attorneys carefully evaluate the factual scenario to determine whether the grounds of removal are appropriate.
-When a foreign is properly subject to deportation or removal, eligibility for relief from deportation or removal may be available in the forms of waivers of deportation or other forms of discretionary and/or mandatory relief.
+Our experienced attorneys carefully evaluate the factual scenario to determine whether the grounds for removal are appropriate.
+When a foreign is properly subject to deportation or removal, eligibility for relief from deportation or removal may be available in the forms of waivers of deportation or other forms of discretionary and/or available relief.
 Some of these forms of deportation relief include but are not limited to:

 Reasons for being placed on deportation or removal proceedings: